Inpatient Rehab in Ohio

 Mckinley Hall Inc Mens Residential Program - Springfield, OH

-Mckinley Hall Inc Mens Residential Program is an inpatient rehab located in Springfield, Ohio.
+Mckinley Hall Inc Mens Residential Program is an inpatient alcohol and drug rehab situated in Springfield, OH.

 Location: 2624 Lexington Avenue, Springfield, OH 45505 in Clark County